myclub-se/myclub-groups/README.txt

 For unsupported cache systems, please contact us to request integration.

 == Changelog ==
+= 1.3.4 =
+* Add more descriptions to settings pages

 = 1.3.3 =
 * Add caption to news images (if present)
 * Add ability to remove news posts from WordPress if deleted in MyClub